Rational pricing: Shares

-Note that under "true arbitrage", the investor locks-in a guaranteed payoff, whereas under APT arbitrage, the investor locks-in a positive expected payoff.
-The APT thus assumes "arbitrage in expectations" — i.e. that arbitrage by investors will bring asset prices back into line with the returns expected by the model.

 The capital asset pricing model (CAPM) is an earlier, (more) influential theory on asset pricing.
-Although based on different assumptions, the CAPM can, in some ways, be considered a "special case" of the APT; specifically, the CAPM's security market line represents a single-factor model of the asset price, where beta is exposure to changes in the "value of the market" as a whole.
+Although based on different assumptions, the CAPM can, in some ways, be considered a "special case" of the APT; specifically, the CAPM's security market line represents a single-factor model of the asset price, where beta is exposure to changes in the value of the market as a whole.

-No-arbitrage pricing under systemic risk

-Classical valuation methods like the Black-Scholes model or the Merton model cannot account for systemic counterparty risk which is present in systems with financial interconnectedness.